Parsifal, also known as Saint John. Odilon Redon. 1912. Musée D'Orsay, Paris.

 Shortly after leaving the castle, Parsifal learned of his mistake.
 He wanted to return and set things right but it was too late.
 The Grail Castle had disappeared.

 For the next twenty years, Parsifal tried to find his way back to the castle and to the wounded Fisher King.
 Finally he did (after many adventures) and when he asked the questions -- Why does the king suffer?
 Whom does the Grail serve? -- the Fisher King was healed and Parsifal, no longer a young fool, became the keeper of the Grail.

 Parsifal is the fool, the fool within all of us, who must create space between himself and the world as he knows it and embark on the journey.
 Whether male or female, each journey and the challenges that come with it are unique to the individual.
-But whether you go deep into the woods to pursue the fabled white deer, as King Arthur did, whether you enter the Grail Castle, as Parsifal did, whether you push off from familiar shores as Odysseus did -- you must be willing to leave your home behind and enter the uncharted realm of your soul's wilderness.
+But whether you go deep into the woods to pursue the fabled white deer, as King Arthur did, whether you enter the Grail Castle, as Parsifal did, whether you journey into the mysterious depths as Psyche did -- you must be willing to leave your home behind and enter the uncharted realm of your soul's wilderness.